GoodPraxis/gp-gatsby-starter-ts-sass-jest/README.md

 Gatsby starter used at [Good Praxis](https://goodpraxis.coop).
 Setup to use TypeScript, SASS (SCSS), Jest and Cypress for testing, and Helmet for SEO.

-The Cypress E2E setup contains accessibility and visual regression tests.
+The Cypress E2E setup contains accessibility tests.

 Setup
 =====